-If you are using a heart rate sensor but the icon turns to green only (meaning that the optical heart rate sensor is active), check that the heart rate sensor is paired, see 3.13.
+If you are using a heart rate sensor but the icon turns to green only (meaning that the optical heart rate sensor is active), check that the heart rate sensor is paired, see 3.11.
 Pairing pods and sensors, and try again.

-We recommend you to wait for each icon to turn green before starting an exercise for more accurate data.
-Start the recording by selecting Start.
+You can wait for each icon to turn green (recommended for more accurate data) or start the recording as soon as you like by selecting Start.